-The battery acts like a reservoir and provides the pressure and volume, the wiring is the hose and resistance is the nozzle that does the work.
+The battery is the reservoir and provides pressure and volume.

+The wiring is the hose and the nozzle is the resistance.

-How Electricity Works.
-When you double the voltage or increase the capacity of the water tank you decrease the pressure or amperage needed to drive an electrical device.
-In the case of changing a 6 volt system to 12 volts, you are doubling the voltage thus decreasing the amperage in half.
-This is why you can use the same wiring and mechanical switches in a 12 volt system as you have in your 6 volt system.
+Electricity Works like this.
+When increasing the voltage or in the case of water the capacity of the water tank you decrease the pressure or amperage needed to drive an electrical device.

+In the case of changing to 12 volts, you are doubling the voltage thus decreasing the amperage in half.

+This is why you can use the same wiring and mechanical switches in a 12 volt system as you have in your 6 volt system because the 6 volt wire is essentially twice the size or gage as needed in a 12 volt electrical system.
 This means you don't need to rewire your vehicle when converting to 12 volts.
 This of course, assumes your wiring is in good shape and not a hazard.